Work Details

 Getting The Ideas Out On Paper

-Multiple versions of the homepage were drafted to find the balance between information of linking a users own personal shop, and displaying product for sale.
-Having the most important details for each easily accessible on the homepage was top priority.
+Multiple versions of the homepage were sketched on paper to strike the right balance between showcasing a user’s personal shop and displaying available products.
+Ensuring easy access to essential details on the homepage was a top priority.

 Lo-Fi Digital Wireframes and Prototype